dndhubs/domspec/docs/taxonomy/index.md

 ---
 layout: default
-title: DNDHUBS DOMSpec Taxonomy
+title: DNDHUBS DOMSpecs Taxonomy
 ---

-# DNDHUBS DOMSpec Taxonomy
+# DNDHUBS DOMSpecs Taxonomy

-The DNDHUBS DOMSpec Taxonomy, managed by DNDHUBS LIMITED (`https://dndhubs.com`), provides a comprehensive classification system for web development resources.
+The DNDHUBS DOMSpecs Taxonomy, managed by DNDHUBS LIMITED (`https://dndhubs.com`), provides a comprehensive classification system for web development resources.
 It's designed to be both exhaustive and extensible, allowing projects to use it as-is or adapt it to their specific needs.

 ## Core Taxonomy